 The overall expenditure impact on local governments will vary by locality and will depend on whether concurrency programs are utilized.
 RFA contacted all county governments and MASC regarding the impact of this bill and received responses from Charleston, Chester, Dorchester, Florence, and Oconee counties.
 Three counties report that this bill will have no fiscal impact unless the county adopts a concurrency program.
-One county indicates that if it adopts a concurrency program.
-One county indicates that if it adopts a concurrency program by assigning duties among existing staff and using existing equipment and supplies.
-The county further indicates that adopting a concurrency plan may require the creation of a capital improvements plan but anticipates that any expenditures spent on planning studies in order to opt into the concurrency program is adopted, it will have a significant financial impact on the county, as assessing and maintaining the necessary level of service for critical infrastructure will likely require hiring external consultants.
+One county indicates that if it adopts a concurrency program, the county can manage the program by assigning duties among existing staff and using existing equipment and supplies.
+The county further indicates that adopting a concurrency plan may require the creation of a capital improvements plan but anticipates that any expenditures spent on planning studies in order to opt into the concurrency review process may be eligible for grant funding.
+The remaining county reports that if a concurrency program is adopted, it will have a significant financial impact on the county, as assessing and maintaining the necessary level of service for critical infrastructure will likely require hiring external consultants.
 Additionally, MASC indicates that this bill will have no fiscal impact on municipalities since adopting a concurrency program is optional.